 Learn Everything You Can About the Company

 Speak to people who currently work there and who used to work there.
-This type of intelligence gathering is critical because it provides insight you won’t find on their website.
+This type of intelligence gathering is critical because it provides the insight you won’t find on their website.

 Use LinkedIn to find people you know (a lot or a little).
 Call them on the phone and explain why you want to talk with them.

-Use the information you gather to prepare STAR stories that show how you are perfectly qualified to and how you have fixed similar problems before in previous roles.
+Use the information you gather to prepare STAR stories that show how you are perfectly qualified and how you have fixed similar problems before in previous roles.

 Prepare Answers to Difficult Questions

 If you are over-qualified, you must be ready to answer why this isn’t a bad thing.
 Chances are, the interviewer will never say, “Gee, I think you are over-qualified”, but they are probably thinking it!
-Be ready to dispel the notion you are too senior and give examples of times where you’ve happily and successfully taken on projects below you.
+Be ready to dispel the notion you are too senior and give examples of times when you’ve happily and successfully taken on projects below you.

 Don’t oversell yourself.
 Remember, you want to present yourself as perfectly qualified.
 For example, if the job description says you need to be able to answer the phone and relay messages, DO NOT say you’ve overseen and managed people doing this job.
 That makes you look over-qualified.
 You need to tell them how you answered phones in your last job (not 15 years ago).